Composer: Claudio Monteverdi

 Poppea has been accused of immorality; it ends, after all, with the coronation of decadence and ambition through murder and duplicity.
 It has something of the brilliant cynicism of Seneca’s own bleak tragedies, or of Jacobean drama (Webster and Middleton).
 Monteverdi’s audience, though, would have known what came next.

 “A rather amusing joke is still going the rounds,” Suetonius records; “the world would have been a happier place had Nero’s father Domitius married that sort of wife.”
+Perhaps, but artists like Monteverdi would have had less to inspire them.

 Jean-Pierre Ponnelle’s 1979 production, with Eric Tappy (Nerone), Rachel Yakar (Poppea), Paul Esswood (Ottone), Trudeliese Schmidt (Ottavia), Matti Salminen (Seneca), Janet Perry (Drusilla), Maria Minetto (Nutrice), and Alexander Oliver (Arnalta); Monteverdi Ensemble der Zürcher Oper conducted by Nikolaus Harnoncourt.
 DVD Deutsche Grammophon.